microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 public void Bar(){ }
  ```

----

 ## Use Braces

-Always use braces to surround the action of an IF.
+Always use braces after each statement block, and place them on the next line.

 ### Don't: